VasuLab/rgfrosh/docs/index.md

 ## Installation

-PyRGFROSH can be installed using
+RGFROSH can be installed using

 ```
 pip install rgfrosh